blob42/blob42/README.md

 ## Background

-- Started programming as a teen and learned the UNIX way back in the day on a distro called Mandriva🐧.
+- Started programming my teens and learned the UNIX way back in the day on a distro called Mandriva🐧.
 - 15 years XP in software dev and architecture
 - Did some work in UX and UI design.